KarthikRommula/sceneweaver_application/readme.md

 -`Difflib` : A Python library for comparing sequences, often used for text comparison or finding similarities.
 -`GroqAPI`: Likely referring to an API service for interacting with Groq, a company providing AI hardware solutions.
 ### Machine Learning & AI
--`Claude AI (Sonnet 3.5)`: Advanced AI model by Anthropic, known for context-aware, safe, and intelligent conversations and content generation.
+-`Claude AI (Sonnet 3.5)`: Advanced AI model by Anthropic, known for context-aware, safe, and intelligent conversations and content generation
 -`Llama 3`: Likely referring to a model or version of Llama, an open-source large language model developed by Meta (formerly Facebook).

 ### Web Application